Ailsa Craig: Geography and geology

 The island is approximately 16 km west of Girvan; it is 4 km in circumference and rises to a height of 340 m.
 The island is part of the administrative district of South Ayrshire, in the ancient parish of Dailly.

 Geologically, Ailsa Craig comprises the remains of a Palaeogene pluton.
 Its prominence is due to the microgranite's hardness, making it more resistant to erosion than the surrounding Permian and Triassic sedimentary rocks into which it was intruded.
 The microgranite is itself intruded by a series of olivine dolerite dykes.
 Ailsa Craig, along with neighbouring Arran, is part of the North Atlantic Igneous Province, a widespread system of magmatic rocks formed during the initial stages of the opening of the North Atlantic Ocean.
 Boulders of distinctive Ailsa Craig microgranite known as erratics were transported by glaciers as far afield as County Donegal and Pembrokeshire.

-The microgranite's unusual composition and crystalline texture make it particularly hard and resistant to impact, making this rock a favoured material for the manufacture of curling stones.
+The microgranite's unusual low-aluminium composition and crystalline texture make it particularly hard and resistant to impact, making this rock a favoured material for the manufacture of curling stones.
 The "blue hone" variety is now used for the lower part of the stone which contacts the ice (the running band) while the "common green" variety is used to make the body of the stone (including the striking band).
 A third variety, "red hone", is similar to blue hone but has now been exhausted.